nancypannu03/Election_Analysis/README.md

 ## Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.

 ## How many votes were cast in this congressional election?
-- There were total of 369711 votes were casted in the election.
+- There were total of 369711 votes were cast in the election.

 ## Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
 County Votes: